amwebexpert/guess_the_text/README.md

 - [Build and release a web app](https://docs.flutter.dev/deployment/web)

-## Build & Publish to Google Play
+## Build Android bundle

 - create a branch
 - adjust the semversion of `pubspec.yaml` first
-- optionally add tag by using `push-version-tag.sh` script
+- execute the script: `./scripts/build-android.sh`.
+Then the android bundle will be available under `/build/app/outputs/bundle/release/app-release.aab` folder.
+- publish the `.app` file to Google Play

+## Build & Run Linux build

+- create a branch
 - adjust the semversion of `pubspec.yaml` first
-- execute the script: `./scripts/build-android.sh`.
-Then the android bundle will be available under `/build/` folder.

-# Build & Run Linux build

-To create a build for linux, run following command:

-    flutter build linux

-Flutter will build the application for linux, an executable will be found at following path:
+- execute the script: `./scripts/build-linux.sh`.
+Flutter will build the application for linux, an executable will be found at following path: `/build/linux/x64/release/bundle`

-    /build/linux/x64/release/bundle

 From there, just run the `guess_the_text` executable to run the build!

 ## Start Flutter app on Simulator or a specific device